 Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

-Your gut is much more than a digestive tract.
-It’s home to trillions of bacteria that influence your immune system, energy levels, mental health, and weight.
+Your intestines are much more than just a digestive tract.
+They're home to trillions of bacteria that influence your immune system, energy levels, mental health, and weight.
 Healthy gut flora starts with the right nutrition.

 In this article you will read: